leaselabsco/test-engineer/README.md

 ### What We're Interested In

 * Chosen techniques/methods/deisgn used to make calls (For the HTTP/REST API client library, can use HTTParty)
-* Class organization
-* Organization/Storage of constants/variables
+* Integrity of functionality
+* Organization (classes, constants, variables)
 * Proper error handling
 * Structure that's scalable
 * Code cleanliness
-* Integrity of functionality
 * Use of best practices
+* Creativity

 ## Project Tasks ##
 ### Install application in local environment: